Roy Staab: Residencies, awards, and grants

 Staab has been awarded a Wisconsin Visual Art Achievement Award, Milwaukee Arts Board Artist of the Year, Japan/American Artist Exchange Creative Artist Fellowship, residencies at the Sapporo Museum and Yokohama Museum of Art (Japan), a Pollock-Krasner Foundation Grant, Gottlieb Foundation Award, the Joan Mitchell Award, New York Foundation for the Arts award/Sculpture, New Jersey State Council on the Arts grant, and New York State Council on the Arts grant, among other honors.
+Staab was a MacDowell Fellow in 1988.

 Photography, painting & works on paper

 Staab documents each unique artwork, creative experience, and landscape with his own photography and videos.
 The photographs endure after the ephemeral artworks disappear back into the landscape.
 Photographs of Staab's work have been featured on the covers of "American Craft" and "Orion" magazines.
 Staab's paintings, drawings, and photographs can be found in the collections of the Musée d'Art Moderne and Fonds national d'art contemporain in Paris (France), the Metropolitan Museum of Art in New York City (USA), and the Milwaukee Art Museum (USA), Abington Art Center (USA), Boreal Art/Nature (Canada), Yokohama Museum of Art (Japan), Ripon College (USA), University of Wisconsin- Eau Claire (USA), and Vassar College (USA).